MathMaven/MathMaven.github.io/_posts/2015-07-28-find-angle.markdown

 categories: Geometry Trigonometry
 ---

 In square ABCD, let E and F be points on BC and CD respectively, and BE=1, EF=4, FD=3.
-Find the measure of angle EAF in degrees.
+Find the measure of $\angle$EAF in degrees.

 <svg width="250" height="250">
   <rect x="15" y="15" width="200" height="200" style="fill:none;stroke:blue;stroke-width:1"/>